-Potential transplant candidates often refer themselves to the establishment.
+Potential kidney donors refer themselves to the establishment.

-Once a potential donor is identified, information is given to the recipient by the Living Donor Co-ordinator (LDC) which is then passed on to the potential donor.
+Once a suitable potential donor is identified, an initial assessment is completed and information is given to them by the living donor co-ordinator (LDC).

-The establishment carries out its own donor characterisation of living donors.
-The LDC provides information to potential donors on the risks associated with living donation.
-The LDC in conjunction with RMPs, arrange appointments for potential donors through the hospital appointment booking system so that the potential donors can attend clinics where donor and organ characterisation assessments can take place.
-All assessments are documented in the donor's clinical notes.
+Information given to potential donors includes the potential risks associated with living donation.
+The LDC in conjunction with RMPs, arrange appointments so that the potential donors can attend clinics where donor and organ characterisation assessments can take place.
+All assessments are documented in the donor's clinical notes and discussed at multi-disciplinary team (MDT) meetings.

-Once all the donor characterisation assessments are completed and signed off by the Nephrologist and Consultant Surgeon, the case will be referred to the Independent Assessor (IA).
-Translators are provided when required.
+Once all the donor characterisation assessments are completed and signed off by the nephrologist and consultant surgeon, the case will be referred to the independent assessor (IA).